A love letter from John Ford to Maureen O'Hara is believed to have been written during the filming of "The Quiet Man".

 “She used to joke that Ford had a schoolboy crush on her, but she said that about a lot of men.
 I’m grateful that this letter is one of those things that did not get lost or thrown away.”

 Maureen O'Hara and John Ford

-The newly discovered love letter is but one of several from John Ford that has been unearthed since O’Hara’s passing in 2015.
+The love letter is but one of several from John Ford that has been unearthed since O’Hara’s passing in 2015.
 O’Hara, born in 1920 Dublin as Maureen Fitzsimons, worked with the Irish American director, born Seán Aloysius O’Feeney, on a number of films throughout her career, including "The Quiet Man" and "How Green Was My Valley."